zainab-06-p/Carpooling-dapp/README.md

 ## 💸Applications

-Peer-to-peer carpooling platform based on blockchain has the potential to solve several real-life problems, including:
+Carpooling Dapp based on blockchain has the potential to solve several real-life problems, including:

 * **Traffic Congestion**: By incentivizing carpooling, the platform can help reduce the number of cars on the road, reducing traffic congestion and improving sustainability.